Reportedly haunted locations in Washington, D.C.: Dupont Circle

-Walsh Mansion
+Walsh Mansion (Indonesian Embassy)

 One of the most important buildings in the Dupont Circle neighborhood is the Walsh Mansion (now the Embassy of Indonesia) located at 2020 Massachusetts Avenue NW.
 Thomas J. Walsh had emigrated penniless from Ireland to the United States in 1869, then over the next quarter century built up a small fortune as a carpenter, miner, and hotel manager.
-His first daughter (born in 1880) died in infancy, but his daughter, Evalyn (born in 1886), and son, Vinson (born in 1888), both survived.
+His first daughter (born in 1880) died in infancy, but his second daughter, Evalyn (born in 1886), and son, Vinson (born in 1888), both survived.
 He lost nearly all his life's savings in the Panic of 1893.
 The family moved to Ouray, Colorado, in 1896, where Walsh bought the Camp Bird Mine (which was thought to have been worked out) and struck a massive vein of gold and silver.
 Now a multi-millionaire, Thomas Walsh moved his family to Washington, D.C., in 1898.
 After spending 1899–1900 in Paris, France, the Walshes returned to Washington where Thomas Walsh commenced the construction of a mansion on Massachusetts Avenue NW.
 The Walsh Mansion, completed in 1903, cost $835,000 (the most expensive residence in the city at the time) and had 60 rooms, a theater, a ballroom, a French salon, a grand staircase, and $2 million in furnishings which took several years to purchase and install.
 Evalyn Walsh married Edward Beale "Ned" McLean (the publishing heir whose family owned The Washington Post) in 1908, and after her father's death in April 1910 lived in the Walsh Mansion.
 In 1910, Ned McLean bought the allegedly cursed Hope Diamond for his wife for $180,000 (although the purchase was not formalized until February 1911, and not completed until after a lawsuit settled out of court in 1912).
 Evalyn Walsh died on April 26, 1947.
 To cover Evalyn's significant debts, the Walsh Mansion was sold in 1952 to the Government of Indonesia for use as an embassy.
 But according to embassy staff, Evalyn Walsh McLean never vacated the home.
 Rather, her spirit has been seen several times gliding down the mansion's grand central staircase.
 A naked lady's spectral form has also been seen from time to time in the mansion, but no one knows who she is.